kubernetes/community/contributors/design-proposals/deployment.md

 ### Updating

-Users can update an ongoing deployment before it is completed.
+Users can update an ongoing Deployment before it is completed.
-In this case, the existing deployment will be stalled and the new one will begin.
+In this case, the existing rollout will be stalled and the new one will begin.
-For ex: consider the following case:
+For example, consider the following case:
-- User creates a deployment to rolling-update 10 pods with image:v1 to pods with image:v2.
+- User updates a Deployment to rolling-update 10 pods with image:v1 to pods with image:v2.
-- User then updates this deployment to create pods with image:v3, when the image:v2 RC had been ramped up to 5 pods and the image:v1 RC had been ramped down to 5 pods.
+- User then updates this Deployment to create pods with image:v3, when the image:v2 RS had been ramped up to 5 pods and the image:v1 RS had been ramped down to 5 pods.
-- When Deployment Controller observes the new deployment, it will create a new RC for creating pods with image:v3.
-It will then start ramping up this new RC to 10 pods and will ramp down both the existing RCs to 0.
+- When Deployment Controller observes the new update, it will create a new RS for creating pods with image:v3.
+It will then start ramping up this new RS to 10 pods and will ramp down both the existing RSs to 0.

 ### Deleting

-Users can pause/cancel a deployment by deleting it before it is completed.
-Recreating the same deployment will resume it.
+Users can pause/cancel a rollout by doing a non-cascading deletion of the Deployment before it is complete.
+Recreating the same Deployment will resume it.
-For ex: consider the following case:
+For example, consider the following case:
-- User creates a deployment to rolling-update 10 pods with image:v1 to pods with image:v2.
+- User creats a Deployment to perform a rolling-update for 10 pods from image:v1 to image:v2.
-- User then deletes this deployment while the old and new RCs are at 5 replicas each.
+- User then deletes the Deployment while the old and new RSs are at 5 replicas each.
-  User will end up with 2 RCs with 5 replicas each.
+  User will end up with 2 RSs with 5 replicas each.
-User can then create the same deployment again in which case, DeploymentController will notice that the second RC exists already which it can ramp up while ramping down the first one.
+User can then re-create the same Deployment again in which case, DeploymentController will notice that the second RS exists already which it can ramp up while ramping down the first one.

 ### Rollback

-We want to allow the user to rollback a deployment.
-To rollback a completed (or ongoing) deployment, user can create (or update) a deployment with DeploymentSpec.PodTemplateSpec = oldRC.PodTemplateSpec.
+We want to allow the user to rollback a Deployment.
+To rollback a completed (or ongoing) Deployment, users can simply use `kubectl rollout undo` or update the Deployment directly by using its spec.rollbackTo.revision field and specify the revision they want to rollback to or no revision which means that the Deployment will be rolled back to its previous revision.

 ## Deployment Strategies

-DeploymentStrategy specifies how the new RC should replace existing RCs.
+DeploymentStrategy specifies how the new RS should replace existing RSs.
-To begin with, we will support 2 types of deployment:
+To begin with, we will support 2 types of Deployment:
-* Recreate: We kill all existing RCs and then bring up the new one.
-This results in quick deployment but there is a downtime when old pods are down but the new ones have not come up yet.
+* Recreate: We kill all existing RSs and then bring up the new one.
+This results in quick Deployment but there is a downtime when old pods are down but the new ones have not come up yet.
-* Rolling update: We gradually scale down old RCs while scaling up the new one.
+* Rolling update: We gradually scale down old RSs while scaling up the new one.
-  This results in a slower deployment, but there is no downtime.
-At all times during the deployment, there are a few pods available (old or new).
+  This results in a slower Deployment, but there can be no downtime.
+Depending on the strategy parameters, it is possible to have at all times during the rollout available pods (old or new).
 The number of available pods and when is a pod considered "available" can be configured using RollingUpdateDeploymentStrategy.

-In future, we want to support more deployment types.

 ## Future